Create a new Payable.

 andunitCount

-Contractors and employees work differentlyCurrently, only W-2 employees, not contractors, are eligible for regular payroll pay cycles, so while either option is available for W-2 employees, contractors can only be paid using the "ASAP" option.
+Contractors and employees work differentlyOnly W-2 employees, not contractors, are included in regularly scheduled payroll cycles, so while you can pay out payable items to employees either "immediately" or "with payroll", contractors can only be paid using the "immediately" option.
+See the Payables Guide for more information.

 Payable items are created in a "pending" state.
-In this "pending" state, payable items are available to be paid-out at a future time, and are not immediately paid-out.
-Instead, paying-out a payable item to a contractor (or off-cycle to an employee), can be triggered by calling the Request ASAP payout for Payables endpoint, which processes payable items into payments.
+In this "pending" state, payable items are available to be paid out at a future time, but are not paid out right away.
+Instead, paying out a payable item to a contractor (or off-cycle to an employee), can be triggered by calling the Process Payable Items for Payout endpoint, which processes payable items into payments.

 The following scenarios are an overview of how to pay workers in different classifications:

-You have to call Request ASAP payout for Payables in order for any payable items to be paid-out.
+You have to call Process Payable Items for Payout in order for any payable items to be paid out.

-You have to choose whether you want employees' payable items to be paid-out ASAP or with regular payroll.
-By default, employees' payable items will wait for regular payroll and won't be paid-out ASAP.
+You have to choose whether you want employees' payable items to be paid out immediately or with regular payroll.
+By default, employees' payable items will wait for regular payroll and won't be paid out immediately.

 See the includeWorkersOnRegularPayCycle

-parameter in Request ASAP payout for Payables to control this.
+parameter in the Process Payable Items for Payout API endpoint to control this.

-You have to call Request Payment for Payables in order for any payable items to be paid-out to contractors.
+You have to call Process Payable Items for Payout in order for any payable items to be paid out to contractors.

-For employees, you have to choose whether you want employees' payable items to be paid-out ASAP—as they are for contractors—or wait for them to be included with regular payroll.
-By default, employees' payable items will wait for regular payroll and won't be paid-out ASAP.
+For employees, you have to choose whether you want employees' payable items to be paid out immediately, as they are for contractors, or wait for them to be included with regular payroll.
+By default, employees' payable items will wait for regular payroll and won't be paid out immediately.

 See the includeWorkersOnRegularPayCycle

-parameter in Request ASAP payout for Payables to control this.
+parameter in Process Payable Items for Payout to control this.